Maxime Boyé

+Career

-A left-handed player from Nancy, Boyé was a Petits As singles champion and won a World Youth Cup (Junior Davis Cup) title for France in 1992.
+As a junior, Boyé was a left-handed prodigious player from Nancy who won several youth tournaments.
+In 1990, Boyé became one of the few players to win both the Petits As and the European Junior Championships in the same year.
+Two years later, in 1992, Boyé won a World Youth Cup (Junior Davis Cup) title for France.
 He was a junior doubles finalist at the 1994 French Open, partnering Nicolas Escudé.

 Boyé had a best singles ranking of 299 on the professional tour and made an ATP Tour doubles main draw appearance at the 1992 Bordeaux Open.
 At ATP Challenger level, he was a doubles finalist in Mumbai in 2000 and as a singles qualifier in Hull in 2001 made the semi-finals.
 He won one singles and five doubles titles on the ITF Futures circuit.